 Are your children like mine then they are forever losing their mittens then The Missing Mitten Mystery is the book for you.
 Annie loses her mitten and searches through the story to find her missing mitten.
 This would be an ideal book to give as a gift for a winter birthday with a pair of mittens of course.

-The Mitten by Jan Brett is a seasonal favorite of ours – with beautiful illustrations typical for her stories we’ve had so much fun creating activities to go with this book.
+The Mitten by Jan Brett is a seasonal favorite of ours – with beautiful illustrations typical of her stories we’ve had so much fun creating activities to go with this book.

 In this classic from the Berenstain Bears Series The Berenstain Bears Winter Wonderland the land is covered by snow follow the bear cubs as they ski, sledge, ice skate and have all of the fun of winter.

-Winter Books for Toddlers and Preschoolers that make you do
+Winter Books for Toddlers and Preschoolers to Learn and Do

 If your kids like There was 10 on the bed then they are going to love Ten on the Sled using the same tune these winter animals from polar lands take a sledge ride.
 Ideal for counting, rhyming and singing this is fun for preschoolers to join in with.